dousherve/tic-tac-toe/README.md

 # TicTacToe

-Basic TicTacToe game with Electron
+Basic TicTacToe game built with Electron.

-## Debugging
+## Developping

 Use `npm install` after cloning the project